 For more information on the PM&C Graduate Program you can email us at EntryLevelPrograms@pmc.gov.au or call us on 02 6271 6000.

 At PM&C, our diverse and inclusive culture supports people to reach their potential, feel valued and are able to be themselves at work.
 We actively build a workplace that promotes gender equality and harnesses the skills and experiences of people from all backgrounds.

 We believe everyone has the right to feel valued, safe and included at work.
 Diversity is a proven strength of high-performing teams and organisations.
 The strength gained from a diverse team impacts our policy advice and solutions and helps create productive relationships.

-We encourage applications from Aboriginal and Torres Strait Islander people; lesbian, gay, bisexual, transgender and intersex people; those from culturally and linguistically diverse backgrounds, mature age people and those with disability.
+We encourage applications from Aboriginal and Torres Strait Islander people; lesbian, gay, bisexual, transgender, intersex and/or queer people; those from culturally and linguistically diverse backgrounds, mature age people and those with disability.